ykeselman-test/amorelli-sec-edgar-mcp/README.md

 SEC EDGAR MCP is an open-source MCP server that connects AI models to the rich dataset of [SEC EDGAR filings](https://www.sec.gov/edgar).
 EDGAR (Electronic Data Gathering, Analysis, and Retrieval) is the U.S. SEC's primary system for companies to submit official filings.
 It contains millions of filings and "increases the efficiency, transparency, and fairness of the securities markets" by providing free public access to corporate financial information.
 This project makes that trove of public company data accessible to AI assistants (LLMs) for financial research, investment insights, and corporate transparency use cases.

-Using the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) – an open standard that "enables seamless integration between LLM applications and external data sources and tools" – the SEC EDGAR MCP server exposes a set of tools backed by the official [SEC EDGAR REST API](https://www.sec.gov/edgar/sec-api-documentation).
-Under the hood, it leverages the [Python secedgar SDK](https://github.com/sec-edgar/sec-edgar) (an unofficial wrapper for SEC's API) to fetch data like company filings and financial facts.
-This means an AI agent can ask questions like "What's the latest 10-K filing for Apple?" or "Show me Tesla's total revenue in 2021" and the MCP server will retrieve the answer directly from EDGAR's official data.
+Using the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) – an open standard that "enables seamless integration between LLM applications and external data sources and tools" – the SEC EDGAR MCP server exposes a comprehensive set of tools for accessing SEC filing data.
+Under the hood, it leverages the [EdgarTools Python library](https://github.com/dgunning/edgartools) to fetch data from official SEC sources and performs direct XBRL parsing for exact financial precision.
+This means an AI agent can ask questions like "What's the latest 10-K filing for Apple?" or "Show me Tesla's exact revenue from their latest 10-K" and the MCP server will retrieve the answer directly from EDGAR's official data with complete accuracy and filing references.

 > [!TIP]
 > If you use this software, please cite it following [CITATION.cff](CITATION.cff), or the following APA entry:

-`Amorelli, S. (2025).
+`Amorelli, Stefano (2025).
 SEC EDGAR MCP (Model Context Protocol) Server [Computer software].
 GitHub. https://github.com/stefanoamorelli/sec-edgar-mcp`

 ## Usage 🚀

 Once the SEC EDGAR MCP server is running, you can connect to it with any MCP-compatible client (such as an AI assistant or the MCP CLI tool).
 The client will discover the available EDGAR tools and can invoke them to get real-time data from SEC filings.
 For example, an AI assistant could use this server to fetch a company's recent filings or query specific financial metrics without manual web searching.

+For comprehensive guides, examples, and tool documentation, visit the [SEC EDGAR MCP Documentation](https://sec-edgar-mcp.amorelli.tech/).

 **Demo**: Here's a demonstration of an AI assistant using SEC EDGAR MCP to retrieve Apple's latest filings and financial facts (click to view the video):